 Reluctance or maybe even downright scepticism is apparently still what publishers risk facing when producing native advertising solutions for clients.

-‘Convincing advertisers to tell real stories’ is seen as the biggest challenge regarding native advertising in two global surveys on the magazine industry and on the news media industry that NAI did in corporation with FIPP and INMA.
+‘Convincing advertisers to tell real stories’ is seen as the biggest challenge regarding native advertising, according to two global surveys on the magazine industry and on the news media industry that NAI did in cooperation with FIPP and INMA.
 This was the case in both 2016 and 2017.

 How do you overcome that challenge — and are advertisers sometimes right not to go on the storytelling?
-We asked Melanie Deziel to answer these and other questions.
-She is an award-winning branded content strategist, and author and the founder of The Overlap League, the native advertising industry newsletter.
-She also served as the first editor of branded content at The New York Times – AND she will be speaking at Native Advertising Days.
+We asked Melanie Deziel who is an award-winning branded content strategist, founder of The Overlap League and the first Editor of Branded Content at The New York Times.

 Do you recognize the challenge of convincing advertisers to tell real stories from your own experiences?